mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Maps support concurrent reads, but not concurrent writes or a concurrent read and write.
-Issues with these can avoided using channels or mutexes.
+If a map might be accessed concurrently from multiple goroutines, protect against this by using channels or mutexes.
+These are described in the "Concurrency" section.

 ### Functions